Broncos open 7.5-point underdogs to the Ravens in Week 13

 Poll

-How do the Broncos fare against the spread vs Ravens in Week 13?
+How do the Broncos fare against the spread vs. the Chiefs next week?

 -